As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-The spicy aroma of nutmeg also combines well with several other essential oils, making it a wonderful addition to several blends that are perfect diffusing in fall and winter.
+The spicy aroma of nutmeg also combines well with several other essential oils, making it a wonderful addition to several blends that are perfect for diffusing in fall and winter.

 Nutmeg essential oil is obtained by steam distilling the dried kernel of the nut found inside the nutmeg fruit.
-The Myristica fragrans is indigenous to the Molucca Islands.
+The Myristica fragrans tree is indigenous to the Molucca Islands.
 It grows to about 50 feet high and produces bell-shaped, cream-colored waxy flowers and large fruit.
 Within the fruit is the nut that is steam distilled for its essential oil.